Liberalism in the United States: Clashes with the New Left on Vietnam

 Liberals vehemently disliked Nixon and he reciprocated in kind with an enemies list.
 Yet as president, Nixon took many policy positions that can only be described as liberal.
 Before Nixon was elected, the liberal wing of his own party favored politicians such as Nelson Rockefeller and William Scranton.
 In 1968 Nixon won the nomination by an appeal to a "silent majority" of conservatives, disgusted and frightened by soaring crime rates and widespread race riots.
 Using executive orders, he single-handedly created the main environmental agency (the Environmental Protection Agency), something that was achieved without a vote in Congress.
 He expanded funding for liberal favorites like the National Endowment for the Arts and the National Endowment for the Humanities.
-One of his top advisers was liberal Daniel Patrick Moynihan, who said that "Nixon mostly opted for liberal policies, merely clothing them [...] in conservative rhetoric".
+One of his top advisers was liberal Daniel Patrick Moynihan, who said that "Nixon mostly opted for liberal policies, merely clothing them ... in conservative rhetoric".
 In addition to support for such liberal causes as the arts and the environment, he supported liberalization of laws against recreational drugs.
 To the astonishment of conservatives, he imposed wage and price controls to counteract inflation.
 Noam Chomsky, who often attacks liberalism from the left, has called Nixon "in many respects the last liberal president".
 Historians increasingly emphasize the liberalism of his administration's policies while not attributing them to Nixon personally.

-The 1965–1974 period was a major liberal activist era in congress, with the Democratic-led congress during the presidency of Richard Nixon continuing to produce liberal domestic policies.
-They organized themselves internally to round up votes, track legislation, mobilize interests, and produce bills without direct assistance from the White House.
-A wide range of progressive measures were carried out, such as increases in social security (a 20% benefit increase and linkage to automatic cost-of-living increases in 1972), public welfare (with expansion of unemployment compensation, food stamps and supplemental security income additions to social security), workplace rules (with the passage of the Occupational Safety and Health Act in 1970), urban aid (with the addition of mass transit subsidies to highway construction enactments), environmentalism (with the passage of the National Environmental Policy Act of 1969 and the Clean Air Act of 1970), aid to education (including Title IX in 1972), civil rights (with the extension of the Voting Rights Act in 1970) and nutrition (with the establishment of the Special Supplemental Nutrition Program for Women, Infants and Children in 1972).
+Various laws were created during the 1970s.
+Examples are Occupational Safety and Health Act and Title IX.
+The Special Supplemental Nutrition Program for Women, Infants and Children also begun.